 Mix together the cheese sauce and the noodles.
 Add the cheesy noodles to the casserole dish.
 Bake 10-15 minutes.
 Garnish with parsley and serve immediately.

-- Heavy Whipping cream - you can switch this out for half and half or almond milk if you need a diary free version.
+- Heavy Whipping cream - you can switch this out for half and half or almond milk if you need a diary free version or whole milk is also an option.

 - Spicy - add chili pepper flakes while cooking to imbue heat into the dish.
 You can also add a little hot sauce to the cheese sauce if desired.
 Buffalo mac and cheese is an easy flavor to acquire with this recipe.

-Store leftovers in a Tupperware up to one week.
-This mac and cheese can also be frozen for up to 6 months.
+Store leftovers in an airtight container for up to one week.
+This mac and cheese can also be frozen for up to two months in an airtight freezer safe container.

 Creamy Baked Mac and Cheese with Cavatappi

-- In a skillet, melt butter.
+- In a skillet on medium heat, melt butter.
 Add in flour to create a roux.
+Mix constantly to make sure the flour does not burn.
 Add in heavy cream and mix well.
-Allow to cook for about 3 minutes and then add in the cheese.
-Season with salt and pepper.
+Allow to cook for about 3 minutes

 - Mix together the cheese sauce and the noodles.
 Add the cheesy noodles to the casserole dish.
 Bake 10-15 minutes.
 Garnish with parsley and serve immediately.